BunBunAstrale/AlmostDoctorsAI/Recas-Config/README.md

 - **`rank = Memory`**
   Instructs the scheduler to prioritize execution on nodes with higher available memory.

+#### Why this submission file is needed
+This submission file is used to allocate computational resources and establish an interactive session on a compute node.
+If the job is submitted without an interactive command, it will immediately terminate, because no executable or persistent task is defined—only resource requests are made.

+By using an interactive job, you gain direct access to the allocated node and can work on it continuously until the session is explicitly closed.
+In other words, the interactive mode keeps the job alive, allowing you to:
+- Use the allocated CPU and memory interactively
+- Run commands manually on the compute node
+- Maintain control of the session for as long as needed

 ###
 Submitting an Interactive Job
 Submit the job in interactive mode using: